If you need help building or understanding a kit, please email me at email@example.com

 Now--some planes, despite all the adjustment in the world, just don't want to make a nice turn to the left.
 If that's the case, try letting it turn right!
 I can't tell you how many planes I've seen change from sow's ear to silk purse just by letting them do what's natural.

-Purchase Orders Schools and other organizations are welcome to use PO's, in accordance with the following:
+Purchase Orders OR Paying by Check Schools and other organizations are welcome to use PO's, in accordance with the following:

 1. No delay of payment is offered or implied by the use of a PO.
 Just as individuals pay before delivery, so too do schools.
 It's only fair.